- K -

 (Portland 13 Oregon).
 According to

-their history (see this company's own website: www.leupold.com), they
+their history (see this company's own website leupold.com), they

 built compasses in the 1950's.
-This compass looks at first sight like a
+This item looks at first sight like a

 standard forestry

-but it additionally featured a TOWNSHIP PLAT chart (ref. the
+but it additionally features a TOWNSHIP PLAT chart (ref. the cadastral

 which showed the numerical order of sections within a township in